When We Rise: Filming

 The series is eight hours long in seven parts.
 Gus Van Sant directed the first two-hour part, Dee Rees parts two and three, Thomas Schlamme parts four and five, and Black parts six and seven.
-The series is partially inspired by LGBT activist Cleve Jones's memoir When We Rise: My Life in the Movement.
+The series is partially inspired by the memoir by LGBT activist Cleve Jones, When We Rise: My Life in the Movement.
 Van Sant and Black previously collaborated on Milk, which likewise featured Cleve Jones as a major character.

 Casting

 On March 15, 2016, Carrie Preston was cast as Sally Gearhart.
 Guy Pearce as Cleve Jones, Mary-Louise Parker as Roma Guy, Rachel Griffiths as Diane, Michael K. Williams as Ken Jones, Ivory Aquino as Cecilia Chung, Kevin McHale as Bobbi Campbell, Dylan Walsh as Dr. Marcus Conant, Rafael de la Fuente as Ricardo, Austin P. McKenzie as young Cleve Jones, Emily Skeggs as young Roma Guy, Jonathan Majors as young Ken Jones, Fiona Dourif as young Diane, Whoopi Goldberg as Pat Norman, Rosie O'Donnell as Del Martin, Denis O'Hare as Jim Foster, and David Hyde Pierce as Cleve's father, Dr. Jones, were cast on April 26, 2016, respectively.

 On June 22, 2016, T. R. Knight was cast as Chad Griffin and Richard Schiff as Judge Vaughn Walker.
 Rob Reiner, Pauley Perrette, William Sadler, Phylicia Rashad, Alexandra Grey, Mary McCormack, Arliss Howard, and Henry Czerny were booked as guest stars.
 Charlie Carver was cast as Michael on November 21, 2016.